hannea/monitor/README.md

 # monitor
-R package used to monitor wind turbines
+R package used to monitor wind turbines.

 # How to Install

-To install this package, use devtools:
+To install this package use devtools:

 ```{r}
 devtools::install_github("hannea/monitor")